tourkaman/PDC-support-web/documents/basics/linux.rst

 Working with PDC resources requires a basic understanding of Linux systems.
 Some of our users are new to using Linux-based systems and have asked for introductory materials.
-We give a simple tutorial with basic command-line operations needed to get started with PDC.
+Here is a simple tutorial with basic command-line operations needed to get started with PDC.

 Using commands in the shell
 ---------------------------